raokrutarth/FleetEnergyManagement/docs/Design.md

 # Design

 Design for Fleet Power Management tool.
-Using docker containers, the architecture seperates the data processing and data storage layers.
+Using docker containers, the architecture separates the data processing and data storage layers.
 Web Server Gateway also aims to serve parallel & high volume in requests.

 ![Design Diagram](architecture_diagram.png)

 ## Design Decisions

 - Containers
-  - Allow easy platform indepandant deployment.
+  - Allow easy platform independent deployment.
   - Allows for plug-and-play type architecture where DB can be replaced without having to replace significant parts of the code base.

 - Using a DB optimized for timeseries data (i.e. InfluxDB) vs. NoSQL (e.g. MongoDB)